Dr. Emilie Belley-Côté

 Dr. William McIntyre

 William is a Cardiologist and a native of Fredericton, Canada.
-He completed his MD and Internal Medicine at Queen’s University, then completed Adult Cardiology Residency at the University of Manitoba.
+He completed his MD and Internal Medicine Residency at Queen’s University, then completed Adult Cardiology Residency at the University of Manitoba.

 William has published over 40 peer-reviewed articles.
 He is currently the Section Editor for the Residents and Fellows Corner of the Journal of Electrocardiology and a member of the Editorial Board for the Canadian Journal of Cardiology.
 His current research program, supervised by Dr. Jeff Healey, is investigating recurrence rates of Atrial Fibrillation Occurring Transiently with Stress (AFOTS).
 This work is supported by peer-reviewed research grants from the Canadian Cardiovascular Society (CCS)-Bayer Vascular Awards program and the CCS AF Awards program.